makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

   * [ ] Fetch addresses as type `address` and wrap with `Like` suffix interfaces inline (when making calls) unless archive patterns permit otherwise (Such as `MKR`)
   * [ ] Use the [DssExecLib Core Address Helpers](https://github.com/makerdao/dss-exec-lib/blob/master/src/DssExecLib.sol#L166) where possible (e.g. `DssExecLib.vat()`)
   * [ ] Where addresses are fetched from the `ChainLog`, the variable name must match the value of the ChainLog key for that address (e.g. `MCD_VAT` rather than `vat`), except where the archive pattern differs from this pattern (e.g. MKR)
-* [ ] Spell actions match [GovAlpha Spell Content Sheet](https://docs.google.com/spreadsheets/d/1w_z5WpqxzwreCcaveB2Ye1PP5B8QAHDglzyxKHG3CHw) and hashed exec doc (Exec Doc is the source of truth)
+* [ ] Spell actions match [GovAlpha Spell Content Sheet](https://docs.google.com/spreadsheets/d/1w_z5WpqxzwreCcaveB2Ye1PP5B8QAHDglzyxKHG3CHw) and hashed Exec Doc (Exec Doc is the source of truth)
 * [ ] Tests
   * [ ] Ensure each spell action has sufficient test coverage _List actions for which coverage was checked here_